braekstuv/net-core-unit-testing-parametrized-unit-tests/2.ClassData/readme.md

  Hint: There are several ways to test this.
 Here are some things to consider:
- 1. We could create one test, that tests the totality of the sorting method (i.e.: create an expected result list where all sorting criteria cases are represented by one student, scramble this list into a new list, sort it; the students in the sorted list should be in the same order as the expected list)
+ 1. We could create one test, that tests the totality of the sorting method (i.e.: create an expected result list where all sorting rules cases are represented by one student, scramble this list into a new list, sort it; the students in the sorted list should be in the same order as the expected list)
     The benefit of this test is that we are certain that the total sorting is correct.
     The downside is that we cannot pinpoint a mistake when we implement our sort incorrectly.
- 2. We could create several tests, where we assert the order of each element respectively to its successor (i.e.: use the same list as step 1, but for each element in the list, we generate a test: Student A should be before Student B, because the student's grades are higher, etc...)
+ 2. We could create several tests, where we assert that an element will always be before the one that is expected to be as last.
+    (i.e.: use the same students as step 1, but for each student, we generate a test: Student A should be before Student B, because the student's grades are higher, etc...)
+    The benefit of this test is that we can pinpoint each sorting rule.
+If we breake a specific sorting rule, it will be easier to identify which rule was broken.
+    The downside of these tests is that we cannot be sure if all rules are being respected.
+That is why we created a supplementary test (see point 1.)